Accelerated Bachelor’s/Master’s (ABM) Program

 - Students should apply to the ABM Program during their Junior year, most likely during the second semester of their Junior year.

 - Contact Director of the MAC program, Scott Showalter, to determine likelihood of being accepted into the program prior to beginning the process.

-- Schedule a meeting with the Director of Undergraduate Accounting Program, Dr. Roby Sawyers, and the Director of the MAC Program, Scott Showalter, to develop Plans of Work for the Bachelor’s and Master’s degree programs.
+- Schedule a meeting with professor of accounting, Dr. Eileen Taylor, and the Director of the MAC Program, Scott Showalter, to develop Plans of Work for the Bachelor’s and Master’s degree programs.